-- ii) 4.24 (1) (c) should insert the word "material" before "net asset value adjustment". - 5.
+- 5. Delivering financial information investment fund manager. - i) We don't think 4.30 (2) is necessary.
+Quarterly statements are excessive.
+This is particularly true where investment funds are less than 25% of firm assets in which case the investment fund manager should be treated the same an investment adviser under section 4.10 (1).
+The ICAC comments re.
+GAAP are sensible. - ii) 4.30 (1) (c) [and 4.30 (2)(c) should our recommendation of abolition be ignored] should insert the word "material" before "net asset value adjustment". - 6.
 Referral arrangements.
 While many in the investment industry object to the disclosure requirements and the principle, we strongly applaud the CSA moves here.
 In fact, our objection is that it is too generous.
 We think referral arrangements should only be allowed between firms and/or individuals who are regulated by the Securities Commissions or the Investment Dealer Association or its equivalent.
 Marketing firms for money managers should be required to get a special exemption.
 Otherwise, there could be enormous potential for abuse by people generating a lucrative sideline business and potential growth in fraud.
-In addition, it would result in investment money flowing to the big payers of referral fees rather than the most independent managers which we have seen in the world of mutual funds where even the original puritan firms are paying trailer fees to full service and discount brokers. - 6.
-Dispute resolution service.
+In addition, it would result in investment money flowing to the big payers of referral fees rather than the most independent managers which we have seen in the world of mutual funds where even the original puritan firms are paying trailer fees to full service and discount brokers.
+This helps boost costs for investors and Canada's mutual fund and investment advisory fee are already among the highest in the world.

+7. Dispute resolution service.
 We do not think that this is necessary for investment counselors where disputes are rare and where clients, by virtue of being accredited investors and having assets above minimum asset threshold levels, have the financial capacity to take any disputes to the courts.
-Since we acknowledge the slow pace of the legal system, we would suggest making a dispute resolution mandatory in the investment management agreement contracts of investment counsel firms, but only for regulatory or material disputes.
-These are two important distinctions.
-First, Investment counselors would not have to pay an annual fee to a service that they would most likely never use but would only pay a portion of the costs if a dispute actually occurred ("pay as you go" rather than pay wasteful retainers).
+Since we acknowledge the slow pace of the legal system, we would suggest making a dispute resolution mandatory in the investment management agreement contracts of investment counsel firms, but only for regulatory or material disputes, with two important distinctions.
+First, investment counselors would not have to pay an annual fee for a service that they would most likely never use but would only pay a portion of the costs if a dispute actually occurred ("pay as you go" rather than pay wasteful retainers).
 Secondly, minor discussions over investment or service performance could be triggered for disputes without a narrowing of the scope to regulatory or material disputes.